jeskodes/milestone-project-1-jesk/README.md

 2. Where: The New Forest, Hampshire, UK.
 3. Who: Pen B Photography.

-In order to be responsive, the carousel text and images have been hidden using bootstrap `d-sm-none` (≥576px and up) and replaced with a background image and text overlay.
+In order to be responsive, the carousel text and images have been hidden using Bootstrap `d-sm-none` (≥576px and up) and replaced with a background image and text overlay.
 This has been done by adding an additional section which is hidden on all but xs <576px screens.

 ```
   <section class="d-block d-sm-none section--image">